In the Historic Center of Mexico City

 Ofrenda Outside and Inside the Cathedral Metropolitan of Mexico City

-Outside the Cathedral, you can see the offerings.
+Outside the Cathedral, you can see offerings.

 You can see the decorated altars inside the Cathedral.